-- Release throttle trigger (A) and move stop switch (B) down to STOP position. - Note: If engine does not stop, pull choke control knob out fully to stop engine. - Note: Return the unit to your authorized dealer to check and repair stop switch before starting the engine again.
+- 1. Release throttle trigger and allow engine to idle. - Move ignition switch DOWN to "O" position. - Note: If engine does not stop, pull choke control knob out fully to stop engine.
+Return the unit to your authorized dealer to check and repair stop switch before starting the engine again.